Blubell26/giuliapacciotti.com/_posts/2025-07-12-you-don’t-have-to-see-what-others-see.md

 ---
 layout: post
-title: “You Don’t Have to See What Other People See”
+title: You Don’t Have to See What Other People See
-description: “On becoming an evolutionary rebel, not by fighting the world, but by finally looking at it through your own eyes.”
+description: "On becoming an evolutionary rebel, not by fighting the world, but by finally looking at it through your own eyes.”
 date: 2025-07-12
-image:
+image: IMG_7327.jpeg
-thumb:
+thumb: IMG_7327.jpeg
 ---

 # You Don’t Have to See What Other People See